cryptobuks/inc-docs/docs/governance.md

 ## Snapshot

-TODO

-[Snapshot](https://snapshot.org/#/XXXXXX) is a simple voting interface that allows users to signal sentiment off-chain.
+[Snapshot](https://snapshot.org/#/inctoken.eth) is a simple voting interface that allows users to signal sentiment off-chain.
 Votes on snapshot are weighted by the number of INC delegated to the address used to vote.

 ## Governance portals

-TODO

-[Tally](https://XXXXXX) is a governance portal that allows token holders to delegate their votes, and allows delegates to create and vote on binding proposals.
+[Tally](https://www.tally.xyz/gov/eip155:137:0x9a342e71abEab4B9F47Daf520D4C8df3bE938153) is a governance portal that allows token holders to delegate their votes, and allows delegates to create and vote on binding proposals.

 ## Governance Glossary